Dom4489/Elfera/README.md

 # Elfera
-## ELFAERA Eyelids - Batch One is now sold out.
-Thanks for the support!
+## ELFAERA Eyelids - Batch One is now sold out. 🙌